The Meaning of Leonard Cohen’s “Hallelujah”

 Leonard Cohen’s “Hallelujah” is about the story of King David and Bathsheba, a love story with a twisted nature and biblical reference.
 The song shows the many sides of love, as well as the shaking faith in God.
 Many of the ‘Hallelujahs’ in the song are with different connotations showcasing this.

-“Hallelujah” by Leonard Cohen is one of the most popular songs in the world.
+“Hallelujah” by Canadian singer Leonard Cohen is one of the most popular songs in the world.
 Many artists have covered the song and it has appeared in films and television shows.
 However, very few know the actual meaning behind the song.

-Before releasing “Hallelujah”, Leonard Cohen had been away from the spotlight for some time, with his previous album and releases failing to reach commercial success.
+Before releasing “Hallelujah”, Leonard Cohen had been away from the spotlight for some time, with his previous albums and releases failing to reach commercial success.
 It was his release of “Various Positions” which featured “Hallelujah” as the opening track on Side Two that brought him back to the spotlight.

 Nowadays, almost everyone knows the song quite well and can instantly recognize it, especially after it was featured in the animated movie “Shrek” as the soundtrack.
 However, very few know the actual meaning behind the song and its lyrics.